NeuraLuma/NeuraLumaWhisper/README.md

 *Please refer to the YouTube ToS.
 When using this feature, you aknowledge that you have the rights to do so.

+## Disclaimer
+This repository is not perfect and not finished.
+There are still a lot of potential improvements that could be made.
+The repository could be seen in an "Experimental" Stage that has been created to prototype a potential tool that we might build upon in the future.
+We wanted to share our progress, so you might be able to use it, build upon it, or experiment with it as you wish.
+New commits to this repository might introduce breaking changes and break existing code, so use with caution.

 ## ToDos
 - [x] Transcribe Audio File(s)
 - [x] Transcribe Video File(s)